type,'home') !== false) { $hometype = true; } ?>

 Rachel Wells, Head of School

-Rachel is a Fellow of the Faculty of Public Health (FFPH) and registered with the UKPHR as Generalist Specialist and sits on the FPH Poverty SIG.
+Rachel is a Fellow of the Faculty of Public Health (FFPH), registered with UKPHR as a Generalist Specialist, and contributes to the FPH Poverty Special Interest Group (SIG).

 Julie George, Training Programme Director, FFPH PhD FHEA